 CRKT’s high end version of the Homefront is also tempting, with textured aluminum handles, a hollow ground drop point blade in AUS-8A, and the ability to be taken completely apart in seconds with no tools to clean it.
 It might be a gimmick, but it’s a cool one.
 A little more expensive at $115, though, but offering similarly innovative thinking.

 The US made Buck Marksman is an unexpected triumph of a knife, primarily because I’d never have expected Buck to make it.
 It’s incredibly innovative, but it’s innovation that actually works – and works well.
 It pushes the envelope of lock and flipper technology, and that’s the sort of phrase usually followed by a caveat like “which is why it’s flaws are easy to accept,” but the Markman doesn’t have glaring flaws.
 It’s easily up there in my book with the Spyderco PM2 and the Benchmade Griptilian for greatest full size EDC blades.
 It’s good value for money, solid lock, excellent flipper, useful blade shape, and superb clip make it hard to dislike.
 If you’ve written off Buck as half-baked Chinese junk, the Marksman is a sign of the shifting paradigm at the company – which recently experience a changing of the guard in February of 2017 with a new CFO and COO – towards making higher quality products, and making them in America.
 I highly recommend it.

-The Good: Frictionless flipping action, brilliant lock, practical blade shape and geometry, perfect pocket clip, great cutter
+- Frictionless flipping action, brilliant lock, practical blade shape and geometry, perfect pocket clip, great cutter

-The Bad: Break-in period for strap can be challenging, some fit and finish issues, inexperienced users may injure themselves, tears up pockets, bearded sharpening choil
+- Break-in period for strap can be challenging, some fit and finish issues, inexperienced users may injure themselves, tears up pockets, bearded sharpening choil